elmindreda/greg/README.md

 ## Tutorial

-Include `GREG/greg.h` where needed.
+Include `greg.h` where needed.
 Define `GREG_IMPLEMENTATION` before inclusion in exactly one compilation unit.

 Get a current OpenGL context.
 Call `gregInit`.
 If it returns non-zero, you're done.
 If it returns zero, something is broken.